shubhbedre/pyspark-practice/README.md

 # pyspark-practice

-Pyspark practice problems which will cover most of the functionalities of spark
+Pyspark practice problems which will cover most of the functionalities of spark.